DebauchedTeaParty/MELK-OA-SignalRGB/README.md

 ## Features

+- **New .exe version available in releases to remove the need for the setup steps below
 - **Automatic Device Discovery**: Automatically scans for and connects to nearby MELK-OA devices
 - **Multi-Device Support**: Control multiple MELK-OA panels/strips simultaneously (all synchronized)
 - **Real-time Color Streaming**: Receives color updates from SignalRGB via UDP and forwards them to your devices